top of page

 This is the most common method of shaping your R.L.
 It is important to be consistent and wear the elasticised bandages day and night.
 Normally a new amputee (Primary) will begin conning 2/3 weeks post-surgery (Varies from person to person) and continue conning for 4/5 weeks.

-Circumferential measures are taken every week (Normally by the amputee and sent to the Prosthetist).
+Circumferential measurements are taken every week (Normally by the amputee and sent to the Prosthetist).
 These measurements are crucial for deciding when to start the prosthetic measurement process.
 The R.L is stable once the circumferential measurements doesn't change from one week to the next.

 Your prosthetist will show you how to apply your bandages in a figure 8 method.